 What happens if you hold a good hand for partner's overcall?
 Now you Cue Raise (bid the opponent's suit).
 With three + cards, a good hand (10+ points), and a fit for partner's overcall, cue bid opener’s suit

 Hand 4 below, cuebid 3♥.

 With a balanced hand, no fit for partner's overcall, and a stopper in opener's suit, bid no trumps.
-With your own good five+card suit, bid it.
-This is mostly played as forcing, and asks partner to consider whether it will be possible to play in your suit, or to prefer their overcalled suit.
+If you hold a good five+ card suit of your own, bid it.
+This is mostly played as forcing and asks partner to consider whether it will be possible to play in your suit, or to prefer their overcalled suit.

 Overcalls over their 1NT